alpengeist/gpt-companion/README.md

 ## Future Ideas
 * The config is in the code.
 Not ideal of course for non-developers and in case this project gains a couple of users.
-A JSON file is a better idea.
+I haven't decided the format, yet.